Data mutability and ownership: Terality vs pandas

 unchanged.

 Whether an indexing operation returns a copy (as above) or a view depends on the underlying memory layout, and is hard to predict as a user.
-Pandas has an entire documentation section dedicated to this issue.
+Pandas has an entire dedicated to this issue.

-can result in two dataframes where mutating one will also mutate the other, leading to error-prone code.
+Additionally, pandas exposes functions that share Python objects between two dataframes: functions like can result in two dataframes where mutating one will also mutate the other, leading to error-prone code.

 In order to both simplify the API surface and enable performance optimizations, Terality implements a simpler model than the pandas API.